 MFP enrollees are eligible for financial assistance, up to \$2500, to help remove identified barriers to transitioning and remaining on Home and Community Based Services.
-The funds can be accessed from the date of MFP enrollment through 90 days after transition to a qualified home and community based setting.
+The funds can be accessed from the date of MFP enrollment (date of signed informed consent form) through the end of their enrollment, so as long as the individual remains qualified and active in the MFP program community based setting.
+Approved MFP funds can be accessed from the date the MFP Informed Consent is signed until the end of the enrollment period.

-Retroactive participants are eligible for financial assistance, up to \$2500, for items or services intended to help the Retroactive participant successfully remain in a home and community based setting.
-Approved MFP funds can be accessed for 90 days from the date the MFP Informed Consent is signed or until the participant reaches 365 days of participation, whichever is sooner.
+Retroactive participants are eligible for financial assistance, up to \$2500, for items or services intended to help the Retroactive participant successfully remain in a home and